Enabling Change Tracking¶

 -

-Download tracking results in per-client retention of downloaded primary keys in the database, which will be automatically cleaned up when appropriate by Registration Expiry.
+Download tracking results in per-client retention of downloaded primary keys in the database (using a compressed encoding for efficiency), which will be automatically cleaned up when appropriate by Registration Expiry.

 Example: